 The spider's official scientific name is Atrax robustus, which describes the spider's stocky build.
 It is a very sturdy, robust spider, and the male of the species has spurs on its legs.
 It is also highly poisonous, and a bite from the Sydney funnel web spider may prove lethal.
 Just as its name suggests, this spider builds a funnel-style web, which is helpful in luring prey into the spider's den.
 As with most spider species, the male is much smaller and, unfortunately, lives a shorter life.

 The Australian saltwater crocodile looms large in Western legend and culture.
 These big guys are extremely powerful.
 Their large jaws are full of sharp teeth, and they are the largest reptiles in the world.
 Some of them weigh more than 2,000 pounds.

 The male of the species is extremely aggressive and territorial, so even innocent bystanders are subject to attack.
 It is always a good idea to speak with local experts before stepping into any water that may be in a crocodile's territory.
 Fatalities from Australian crocodile attacks are not that common, usually because people steer clear of their territory.
 One human casualty is reported every two or three years.

 The blue-ringed octopus is very pretty.
 But don't let that fool you.
 The tiny blue-ringed octopus is one of the most poisonous animals in the world.
 It makes its home all around the coastal regions of Australia, and around the Pacific to Japan.
 Because it loves the security and food opportunities found in tidal pools, humans regularly come into contact with it.

 Like a number of animals, it won't seek out a human, but if it is disturbed or stepped on, disaster can happen.
-There is no known antidote, and if bitten, death can occur in minutes.
-In fact, this tiny, innocent looking animal packs enough venom to kill 26 human adults in mere minutes.
+There is no known antidote, and if bitten, loss of life can occur within minutes.
+In fact, this tiny, innocent-looking animal packs enough venom to take out 26 human adults in mere minutes.